wouterken/rulp/README.md

 #### Saving LP files.

 You may not wish to use one of the RULP compatible but another solver that is able to read .lp files.
-(E.g CPLEX of Gurobi) but still want to use Rulp to generate your LP file.
+(E.g CPLEX or Gurobi) but still want to use Rulp to generate your LP file.
 In this case you should use Rulp to output your lp problem description to a file of your choice.
 To do this simply use the following call

 	@problem.save("/Users/johndoe/Desktop/myproblem.lp")